-The sand and shingle beach heading north beyond the ‘new’ sea defences at Cleveleys is Rossall Beach.
+Rossall Beach is the sand and shingle beach heading north beyond the ‘new’ stepped sea defences at Cleveleys.
+It’s a wilder, more natural landscape than the formal, central section of seafront.

-Rossall Beach is a wilder, more natural landscape.
-The top section of beach is shingle, giving way to beautiful clean sand.
+The top section of beach is pebble and shingle, giving way to beautiful clean sand.
 On all but the roughest of stormy day there’s always a dry section of shingle left against the wall when the tide comes in.

 This video clip is from the free seafront car parking area at Rossall Promenade –

 This natural sea defence is considered to be the most stable of the Wyre coastline.
 The natural high sandy, shingle beach is the best possible type of protection against the sea and efficiently dissipates the energy of the waves.

 In the next photo you can see how, in moderately rough weather, the waves taper to nothing on the shingle of the beach in the front of shot.
 Yet they bounce off the wall and into the air when they hit the concrete defences in front of Rossall School.

 Please don’t take the pebbles

 This is why you’re asked not to take the pebbles off the beach, because in doing so you remove the sea defences.
 You’d be surprised how, if left to their own devices, people will take near-on industrial quantities of them – not just an odd one or two.
 If everyone did that there’d be no beach left, and the area would be prone to flooding.

 The beach material is naturally graded by the sea.
 The biggest of the pebbles are left on the higher reaches of beach, filtering down to smaller ones as you approach the golden sand that lays beyond.

 At a glance it looks like quite an inhospitable environment, just pebbles and sand.